-Employers should conduct a job hazard analysis with the participation of workers to assess the hazards to all workers associated with truck freight loading and unloading operations at loading docks.
+Recommendations Employers should conduct a job hazard analysis with the participation of workers to assess the hazards to all workers associated with truck freight loading and unloading operations at loading docks.
 Based on this assessment, employers should establish and enforce safety policies, hazard control procedures, and training for truck drivers and loading dock workers.

-This narrative is an alert about the tragic loss of life of a worker and is based on preliminary data ONLY and does not represent final determinations regarding the nature of the incident or the cause of the fatality.
-Developed by the WA State Fatality Assessment and Control Evaluation (FACE) Program and the Division of Occupational Safety and Health (DOSH), WA State Dept. of Labor & Industries.
+This bulletin was developed to alert employers and employees of the tragic loss of life of a worker in Washington State and is based on preliminary data ONLY and does not represent final determinations regarding the nature of the incident or conclusions regarding the cause of the fatality.
+Developed by the Washington State Fatality Assessment and Control Evaluation (FACE) Program and the Division of Occupational Safety and Health (DOSH), Washington State Dept. of Labor & Industries.
 The FACE Program is supported in part by a grant from the National Institute for Occupational Safety and Health (NIOSH grant# 5U60OH008487).
-For more information visit www.lni.wa.gov/safety-health/safety-research/ongoing-projects/work-related-fatalities-face#wa-face.
+For more information visit work-related-fatalities-face.